theScrabi/Terminightor/README.md

 Terminightor will terminight your night.
 Everything else would be bullshit.

-Terminighor is a free NFC tag base alarm clock for android.
+Terminighor is a free NFC tag based alarm clock for android.